vippsas/vipps-developers/faqs/problems-for-end-users-faq.md

 Push notifications must be active for Vipps to send payment notifications.

 Push notifications are "best effort", and Vipps cannot guarantee that all push notifications arrive.
-It depends on services, networks, etc that Vipps cannot control.
+It depends on services, networks, etc. that Vipps cannot control.

 If Vipps is already open and active when the push notification is received,